Learn more about discovery requests from the respondent in a Connecticut habeas corpus case here.

 (“We conclude that the petitioner has waived the attorney-client privilege because the issues raised in his petition cannot be determined without examining [trial counsel’s] advice, and, therefore, the habeas court did not err in denying the motion in limine to preclude her testimony”), but only with respect to the alleged.

-Information or parts of trial counsel’s file or appellate counsel’s file that is unrelated to the claim plead is not relevant to the habeas litigation and, thus, is entitled to continued protection under the attorney-client privilege and/or the confidentiality rule.
+Information or parts of trial counsel’s file or appellate counsel’s file that is unrelated to the claim plead is not relevant to the habeas case and, thus, is entitled to continued protection under the attorney-client privilege and/or the confidentiality rule.
 See Breton v.
 Commissioner, 49 Conn.
 Supp. at 600-01; see also Giordano v.
 United States, No. 3:11-cv-09 (MRK), 2011 U.S. Dist.
 LEXIS 27910, at *7 (D. Conn.
 Mar.
 17, 2011)(when petitioner alleges IAC, the implied waiver of the attorney-client privilege “does not extend beyond what is needed to litigate the claim”)(quoting Bittaker [v.
 Woodford], 331 F.3d 715, 722 (9th Cir.
 2003)(en banc); accord United States v.
 Pinson, 584 F.3d 972, 978 (10th Cir.
 2009)(“[T]he court must impose a waiver no broader than needed to ensure the fairness of the proceedings before it.” (internal quotation marks omitted)).

 Additionally, if any information required to get disclosed pursuant to the respondent’s request would impair the petitioner’s rights at a retrial, habeas counsel should move for a protective order, citing Practice Book § 40-40, et seq. and the following authorities: